Salesforce-Industries-Process-Library/Communications-Cloud/README.md

 When the activation is complete and the selected components have all activated, click 'Done'.

-Repeat this process for each datapack.
+Repeat this process for both datapack files.

-# Process Package Includes
+# TMF620_Multipack Package Includes
 # Integration Procedure
 SFITMForumCatalog